 Dentures are false teeth replacements that you can use to replace one or more missing natural teeth.
-They help fill out the gap and improve your facial profile and the appearance of your face.
-When you lose some or many of your teeth, facial muscles will likely sag over time; dentures function by preventing drooping skin around the mouth from sagging any further than necessary, allowing them more freedom during speech and chewing without feeling like something doesn’t fit quite right anymore.
+They help fill out the gaps and improve your facial profile and the appearance of your face.
+When you lose some or many of your teeth, facial muscles will likely sag over time.
+Dentures function by preventing drooping skin around the mouth from sagging any further than necessary, allowing them more freedom during speech and chewing without feeling like something doesn’t fit quite right anymore.

 There is no need for uncomfortable dental work like root canal therapy with denture use.
 It offers an alternative way of restoring oral health while keeping up with daily activities.